liambsulliva/HERL-Digital-Narrative/journal/week10.md

   - Height increases for better visibility (4.5rem → 6rem)
   - Font size scales up for improved readability
   - Position adjusts smoothly when book is flipped

+The tutorial prompt was simpler in comparison.
+It worked through a `SkipAheadPrompt.svelte` component that used a combination of TypeScript DOM manipulation and CSS positioning.
+The prompt's positioning is calculated relative to the book's position on the page, but exists outside the book's transform context.
+This is crucial because:

+1. The book undergoes complex 3D transformations during page turns and opening/closing animations
+2. Elements within the book's DOM hierarchy inherit these transformations
+3. The prompt needs to maintain consistent positioning relative to the viewport

 ### Performance Considerations